Imprints of ultralight axions on the gravitational wave and pulsar timing measurement

-and this result has been improved through numerical calculations~\cite{Brito:2014wla}.
-Note that in this letter, we use the numerical result~\cite{Brito:2017zvb,Yoshino:2013ofa}, which is smaller than the analytical result in Eq.~\eqref{ann}.
-The timescale of axion cloud formation is about 6 orders of magnitude shorter than the annihilation timescale.
-Thus the depletion of the axion caused by the annihilation effect is considered under assumptions that the process of axion cloud growth had stopped and the number of axion has already reached its peak.
+with $ \varDelta \chi $ the spin difference.
+We consider the annihilation of $ 2p $ level as the main process that radiates graviton, rather than transitions and annihilations of other levels~\cite{Arvanitaki:2016qwi}.
+The annihilation rate for one pair of axions is approximately as $\Gamma_{a} \simeq \frac{1}{320} \alpha^{12}m_a^3$~\cite{Brito:2014wla} under Schwarzschild approximation, which overestimates the rate.
+As a comparison, the flat-space approximation in Ref.~\cite{Arvanitaki:2010sy} would underestimate this rate.
+In this letter, we adopt numerical results calculated in Kerr metric, where the aforesaid analytical results could be improved~\cite{Brito:2017zvb,Yoshino:2013ofa}.

-Despite of the orbital energy loss of NS-BH binary via the GW radiated by the inspiral binary, there is another part of the orbital energy taken away by the DC effect.
-The DC effect is produced mainly due to the axions annihilation in the cloud, which cause the mass depletion of the gravitational atom.
-The DC effect brings a phase shift to the inspiral GW emitted by the neutron star and gravitational atom binary.
-In this case, the mass depletion rate of gravitational atom's mass $ \tilde{\mathcal{{P}}} $ depends on the annihilation rate and the number of axions occupying the level, and is up to
+The DC effect would gradually reduce the mass of the gravitational atom, and further bring a phase shift to the inspiral GW whose magnitude is determined by the mass depletion rate of gravitational atom's mass $ \tilde{\mathcal{{P}}} $. $ \tilde{\mathcal{{P}}} $ depends on the annihilation rate and the number of axions occupying the level, and is up to

-It is also necessary to discuss the DC effect duration.
-Generally, the timescale of this process can be evaluated by $ \tau_\DC \simeq (\Gamma_{a}N_{\rm{axion}})^{-1} \sim 10^{4}~\text{yrs} $~\cite{Arvanitaki:2014wva}.
-This timescale is much longer than the orbital period of the binary and the observation time of space-borne GW detector.
-This helps to ensure a sufficient GW signal duration.
+The duration of the DC effect can be evaluated by $ \tau_\DC \simeq (\Gamma_{a}N_{\rm{axion}})^{-1} \sim 10^{4}~\text{yrs} $~\cite{Arvanitaki:2014wva}.
+Thus the timescale of axion cloud formation is about 6 orders of magnitude shorter than the depletion timescale.
+Therefore for convenience we consider DC process with the assumptions that the axion cloud has grown to its maximum occupation number.
+The DC duration is much longer than the observation time of space-borne GW detector, that helps to ensure a sufficient GW signal duration.

-\textit{\textbf{Dynamical Friction.}}--- If ultralight axion DM exists, the binary system could be surrounded by diffused DM gas~\cite{Gondolo:1999ef,Sadeghian:2013laa}.
+\textit{\textbf{Dynamical friction and dipole radiation.}}--- The binary system could be surrounded by diffused DM gas composed of ultralight axions or other candidates~\cite{Gondolo:1999ef,Sadeghian:2013laa}.
 The DF of such DM gas with density $ \rho_\text{DM} $ modifies the GW waveform of the binary~\cite{Chandrasekhar:19431,*Chandrasekhar:19432,*Chandrasekhar:19433}.
-To clearly show the effects from DF, we parameterize the axion DM density around the neutron star as
+To clearly show the effects from DF, we parameterize the DM density around the NS as $ \rho_\text{DM} = 10^n \rho_0 $, where $ \rho_0 = 0.3~{\rm GeV/cm^3} $.
+The factor $n$ depends on the exact location of NS and the DM distribution function, and could be as great as about $ 14 $ for extreme case~\cite{Gondolo:1999ef,Sadeghian:2013laa}.
+We assume the BH is approximately static with respect to DM following Refs.~\cite{Chandrasekhar:19431,Eda:2014kra,Zhang:2019eid}.
+The drag force exerted on the NS is opposite to its orbiting velocity $ v$, which is given by